prismamedia/php-endeavor/README.md

 $endeavor = new Endeavor(new LinearStrategy(500));
 $endeavor->setErrorHandler(function (Endeavor $endeavor, \Throwable $e, int $attempt) {
     // $endeavor is the current instance
-    // $e is the throw Exception during this attempt
+    // $e is the thrown Exception during this attempt
     // $attempt is the current attempt number
     $this->logger->error(
         'Something went wrong on the attempt #{attempt}: {error}',